What is Telehealth?

 To get medical care using telehealth services, all you need is a phone or a device that enables you to connect to the internet.
 Telehealth can be something as simple as talking with your doctor over the phone or it may include the use of other digital technologies, such as chat messages, emails, and video conferencing.
 Some healthcare providers enable patients to use remote monitoring devices that send health data straight to a physician for analysis, such as ECG monitoring devices.
 This, too, falls under the umbrella of telehealth.

 What medical services can be performed via telehealth technology?

 According to a recent PwC Health Research Institute survey, healthcare providers are most likely to offer telehealth or virtual visits for mental health, family medicine, OB/GYN, and pediatrics.
-A study published in Health Affairs revealed that specialists making the most use of telehealth services from January through June of 2020 were endocrinologists, gastroenterologists, neurologists and pain management physicians.
+A study published in Health Affairs revealed that specialists making the most use of telehealth services from January through June of 2020 were endocrinologists, gastroenterologists, neurologists, and pain management physicians.
 Services such as medication management and online counseling are a perfect fit for telehealth as well.
-Here is a sampling of the type of medical services you can reasonably expect to be performed via telehealth, according to telehealth.hss.gov:
+Here are samples of the type of medical services you can reasonably expect to be performed via telehealth, according to telehealth.hss.gov:

 The CDC adds the following ways telehealth can be leveraged:

-- Non-emergent care for residents in long-term care facilities
+- Non-emergency care for residents in long-term care facilities.

 (Source: PwC Health Research Institute Survey)